 What is Medicare?

-Medicare is federally funded healthcare coverage for people who are 65 years old or older, certain younger people with disabilities, and people with End-Stage Renal Disease (ESRD), permanent kidney failure requiring dialysis or a transplant.
+Medicare is federally funded healthcare coverage for people who are 65 years old or older, certain younger people with disabilities, people with Amyotrophic Lateral Sclerosis (ALS), and people with End-Stage Renal Disease (ESRD).

 There are two main ways to get Medicare coverage: Original Medicare (Parts A and B) or a Medicare Advantage Plan (Part C).
 Some people get additional coverage, such as Medicare prescription drug coverage (Part D) or Medicare Supplement Insurance (Medigap).